AME Church: ‘A place to meet, a place to pray and a place to advocate for Civil Rights’

+Almost 50 residents attended the dedication of a plaque in Nevada City to mark the historical setting of the African Methodist Episcopal (AME) Church at 549 N. Pine St.

-Edward J. Hicks, owner of the property co-sponsored the plaque and memorial along with Desmond Gallagher, resident and historian of N. Pine and historian of Nevada City, Linda Jack, Executive Secretary, Board of Directors at Nevada County Historical Society.
+Edward J. Hicks, owner of the property co-sponsored the plaque and memorial along with Desmond Gallagher, resident and historian of North Pine Street and Nevada City and Linda Jack, Executive Secretary of the Board of Directors at Nevada County Historical Society.

 Hicks moved to the property about a year and a half ago and embraced the city’s history when approached by the members of the Nevada County Historical Society to formally recognize the historic site.